-Diversity allows companies to better understand the needs of its consumers, helping modify and create products to suit a variety of tastes.
-To properly manage diversity, companies need to focus on creating inclusive cultures.
-Building an inclusive culture takes time.
+Diversity allows companies to better understand the needs of their consumers, helping them to modify and create products to suit a variety of tastes.
+To manage diversity properly, companies need to focus on creating inclusive cultures, but this takes time.
 Once achieved, inclusive cultures help companies handle future conflict and respond to changes in the work environment.

 The blog post “Defining Diversity and Inclusion,” defines inclusion as:

 “Allowing companies to quiet cultural discord.
 Inclusion is a set of policies, procedures, programs, set of norms, and actions that create an environment where the people who make up this diversity are able to use their difference to a company’s benefit, not to its detriment.”